What every teacher should know

 Reading 101 is a service of WETA/ Reading Rockets in collaboration with the Center for Effective Reading Instruction and The International Dyslexia Association.
-Reading 101 is made possible in part by a grant from the LD Network.
+Reading 101 is made possible in part by grants from The National Education Association and the LD Network.

 Executive Editor, Reading 101: Noel Gunther

 Contributing writers and editors:

 - Nicole Lubar

 - Louise Spear-Swerling, Ph.D.